harshitmohase/magento/README.md

 # magento
-This is account creation and user login project using bbd and pom
+This is an account creation and user login project using bdd and pom Please update the email in the code located under registrationpage.java and under loginpage.java